Bit-Nation/BITNATION-Constitution/README.md

 # Article 1: We are America.

-We’re the world’s first Decentralized Borderless Virtual Nation (DBVN), a Blockchain Jurisdiction.
+We’re one of the world’s first Decentralized Borderless Virtual Nation (DBVN), a Blockchain Jurisdiction.

 We define a nation the following way: